 Fourth on the list is to bring an extra jacket or sweater.
 Even if you have used a poncho or umbrella, you will more than likely still end up wet.
 Sometimes, later in the day, it would be a nice pick me up to put on a dry sweater or jacket and continue on with your day.

 Fifth on the list of rainy day items for Disneyland is to rent a locker.
 This way you can store your extra clothing items and not carry everything around.
-You can access your locker how ever many times you like throughout the day.
+You can access your locker as many times as you like throughout the day.
 Just don’t forget your items!
 If you happen to forget them, contact Lost and Found.

-For more information and a map of the locker locations, check out the Disneyland’s official site here.
+For more information and a map of the locker locations, check out Disneyland’s official site here.

 Next on the list of top 10 rainy day items for Disneyland is ponchos.
 Ponchos can help keep the rain off of you.
 It has its benefits and downsides.
 I always seem to soak my arms and I feel like I can’t use my arms freely.
 But don’t just go off of my preference.
 It seems like people either like ponchos or they don’t.
 That being said, I will use it, because I feel the benefits outweigh the drawbacks.
 Plus, if you have your bag under the poncho, it will help to keep your bag dry as well.